gobjects.h

 string getFillColor(GObject gobj);

 rectangle.
-If none has been set, getFillColor
+If none has been set, getFillColor returns

 the empty string.